-Yes, you must be a registered user of the EPass before accessing MDT UPAS.
+Yes, you must be a registered user of the OKTA before accessing MDT UPAS.

-Need assistance or have a question regarding the UPAS system, contact our support team.
+Need assistance or have a question regarding the UPAS system, contact our support team by phone at 406-444-6067 or via email at mdtupasteam@mt.gov.

-The $100.00 technology fee is paid to the contractor directly to keep the maintain the system and house the data on the cloud.
+The $100.00 technology fee is paid to the contractor directly to maintain the system and house the data on the cloud.

 No, but if unforeseen problems arise, contact the local District Utility Agent for help with filling out the application on UPAS.

 Yes, call your local District Utility Agent or contact the UPAS support team for possible online or onsite training.
-There are also training videos and step by step guides available for viewing on the UPAS landing page.
+There are also step by step tutorials available for viewing on the UPAS landing page.

 Call the District DUA for advice on if the permit should possibly be broken into separate permits.
 Separating a permit could help with work efficiency and/or a possible delay of a project due to environmental reasons.